DolphDev/pynationstates/readme.md

     pip install nationstates

+The NS module currently updates weekly.
+Once the module is stable, it will move to a monthly/bi-monthly release.

+#####Examples
-##### Making a API request
+###### Making a API request

-Lets make a request.
-We want the amount of nations in the world currently.
+Lets start with a simple example.
+The number of nations in the world currently.

 The code